-- in a rapidly changing environment, historic data may be inadequate to estimate the future claims cost; - · limited understanding of customer behaviour and social factors impacting on claims cost; and - the high potential for social inflation/environmental changes/black swan events to increase costs (including social, medical, economic and regulatory factors).
+- limited understanding of customer behaviour and social factors impacting on claims cost; and - the high potential for social inflation / environmental changes / black swan events to increase costs (including social, medical, economic and regulatory factors).

-Sustainability requires that insurers proactively seek to understand and reduce uncertainty through product terms, underwriting and claims practices.
-Only in this way will pricing become sustainable.
-The primary focus of this guide is to achieve that outcome.
+Sustainability requires that insurers proactively seek to understand and reduce uncertainty through product terms and underwriting and claims practices.
+Given the high levels of uncertainty inherent in the product, past claims experience may have limitations when considering what product terms, underwriting and claims practices are sustainable.
+These are important considerations in pricing becoming sustainable.
+The primary focus of the Guide is to achieve that outcome.

-Insurers should acknowledge uncertainty and not default to being optimistic about the cost of uncertainty.
-Pricing assumptions/margins should allow for that cost.
-If insurers are routinely optimistic about uncertainty, then competition results in the ongoing/iterative relaxation of product terms and insurers increasing premium rates in future.
+Insurers should acknowledge uncertainty and not default to being optimistic about (i.e. underestimate) the cost of uncertainty.
+Pricing assumptions / margins should allow for that cost.
+If insurers are routinely optimistic about uncertainty, then competition results in the ongoing / iterative relaxation of product terms and insurers increasing premium rates in future.
 An argument can be mounted that no consumer detriment occurs because there is a free market and customers can move to a superior and/or cheaper product.
-This argument has limitations for IDII products because consumers face high frictional costs that the insurer should consider in their pricing decisions.
+This argument has limitations for IDII products because consumers face high frictional costs14 that the insurer should consider in their pricing decisions.
 The customer also has a right to understand how the price of their product may change over time.

-4.4.1 Pricing assumptions put a cost on uncertainty for at least 5 years
+4.4.1 Pricing assumptions put a cost on uncertainty for at least five years

-Under benchmark practice, careful consideration of uncertainty over at least the first 5 years from inception of policies is required.
-It is intended that it is more likely than not that allowing for uncertainty over this period: (i) the premium rate schedule will remain unchanged and (ii) the insurer will meet its minimum profit metrics.
-This does not imply that premium rates should be guaranteed.
+Under benchmark practice, careful consideration of uncertainty over at least the first five years from inception of policies is required.
+It is intended that it is more likely than not that allowing for uncertainty over this period: (i) the premium rate schedule will remain unchanged and (ii) the insurer will meet its minimum profit metrics15.
+This does not imply that that premium rates should be guaranteed.

-Uncertainty should be allowed for in best estimate assumptions or profit margins.
-Under benchmark practice, the starting point for best estimate assumptions should be the industry table and a credibility approach used to overlay the insurer's own historic experience (and/or alternate rating factors).
+Uncertainty should be allowed for explicitly in best estimate assumptions or separately in risk margins.
+Under benchmark practice, the starting point in setting best estimate assumptions should be the industry table and a credibility approach used to overlay the insurer's own historic experience (and/or alternate rating factors).

-A number of additional factors should be considered in respect of uncertainty of the best estimate assumptions.
-If there is reasonable empirical data or research to explain why the potential uncertainty will not emerge then under benchmark practice the cost of that uncertainty can be reduced or removed.
-Equally, evidence may indicate that a loading is required to best estimate assumptions instead.
+In recognition that assumptions are typically built up from historic experience, a number of additional factors should be considered in respect of the allowance for uncertainty in best estimate assumptions or risk margins.
+Product optionality is one factor where the option cost and/or interaction with future environmental factors may increase cost above what has historically been observed.
+If there is reasonable empirical data or research to explain why suspected uncertainty will not have a cost then under benchmark practice the cost of that uncertainty can be reduced.
+Equally, evidence may indicate that a cost for uncertainty is required in best estimate assumptions.
 Section 4.5 details benchmark practices to reduce uncertainty over time.

 Under benchmark practice, the uncertainty factors to consider include:

-- i) Continuation of adverse historic trends in experience (unless credibly explained as one-off by factors such as changes in the insurer's operations, social inflation/community attitudes, regulatory expectations or industry and legal practices); - ii) Mis-estimation of the mean by assuming that the insurer's own favourable and credible experience compared with the industry will persist into the future.
-Any best estimate
+- i. continuation of adverse historic trends in experience (unless credibly explained as oneoff by factors such as changes in the insurer's operations, social inflation / community attitudes, regulatory expectations or industry and legal practices); - ii. mis-estimation of the mean by assuming that the insurer's own favourable and credible experience compared with the industry will persist into the future.
+The total claims

-Frictional costs for consumers include: (i) the significant cost to understand and transact, (ii) actual inability to transact because of changes in their health and the insurer's medical underwriting and (iii) fear of making a mistake because of the complexity of the product.
+14 Frictional costs for consumers include: (i) the significant cost to understand and transact, (ii) actual inability to transact because of changes in their health and the insurer's medical underwriting, (iii) the risk of cover being lost in transition between insurers and (iv) fear of making a mistake because of the complexity of the product.